 You as the seller must complete this form and answer the question relating to whether the the property is affected by Japanese Knotweed.

-If this is the case and you answer yes, in many cases a Japanese Knotweed management plan is needed to be in place to allow the buyer to obtain a mortgage.
+If this is the case and you answer yes, in many cases a Japanese Knotweed removal plan is needed to be in place to allow the buyer to obtain a mortgage.

 It’s important that you are honest on the TA6 form, as selecting ‘No’, knowing you have Japanese Knotweed, or do not disclose this, you could be in danger of future legal action by misinforming the buyer

-A large amount of mortgage lenders will not lend money on a property affected by Knotweed or with Knotweed surround the property without a specific treatment plan in place.
+A large number of mortgage lenders will not lend money on a property affected by Knotweed or with Knotweed surrounding the property without a specific treatment plan in place.